-For all child care/preschool options, it is advised that you start planning at least 6 months to 12 months before you want your child to start.
-Occasionally spaces will be available within a shorter period of time.
+For all child care/preschool options, it is advised that you start planning at least 6 to 12 months before you want your child to start.
+Occasionally, spaces will be available within a shorter period of time.

-How and where do I apply for a licensed preschool and child care programs?
+How and where do I apply for licensed child care/preschool programs?

-How and where do I apply for subsidized licensed child care placement?
+How and where do I apply for a subsidized licensed child care placement?